js8developer/js8developer/README.md

 * Watching stand-up comedy 🎤 🤣

 ## Let's Connect! 💬
-You can check out my GitHub [here](https://github.com/js8developer) and my portfolio website [here](https://www.jasonschneider.tech/) to see my work.
+You can check out my GitHub [here](https://github.com/js8developer) and my Portfolio Website [here](https://www.jasonschneider.tech/) to see my work.
 I'm looking forward to collaborating with you on your ideas! 💻 ✨